sufiyan-syed0921/market-validation-fsy/survey/README.md

 ```
 <br>

-My approach to filtering the data was to create dummy variables for each of the 5 filters and a binary analysis sample variable (ansamp) that defines which rows are part of the final sample.
+The approach to filtering the data included creating dummy variables for each of the five filters, along with a binary analysis sample variable (ansamp) that indicates which rows are included in the final sample.

 ```R